Pelosi team: Afghanistan trip now off due to 'grave threats caused by the President’s action'

 Breaking News Emails

-WASHINGTON — President Donald Trump and the White House's revelation of House Speaker Nancy Pelosi's Afghanistan travel plans had put the group traveling there in danger and forced them to scrap the trip entirely, her spokesperson said Friday, pointing to a formal government assessment.
+WASHINGTON — President Donald Trump and the White House's revelation that Speaker Nancy Pelosi planned to travel to Afghanistan with other House members put the group in danger and forced them to scrap the trip entirely, Pelosi's spokesperson said Friday, pointing to a formal government assessment.

 After Trump decided to block Pelosi, D-Calif., and other lawmakers from using a military jet for their official trip Thursday to visit troops overseas, the delegation was prepared to fly commercially, but those plans were upended Friday, Pelosi spokesman Drew Hammill said in a statement.

-The State Department’s Diplomatic Security Service provided an updated threat assessment overnight "detailing that the President announcing this sensitive travel had significantly increased the danger to the delegation and to the troops, security, and other officials supporting the trip."
+The State Department’s Diplomatic Security Service provided an updated threat assessment overnight "detailing that the President announcing this sensitive travel had significantly increased the danger to the delegation and to the troops, security, and other officials supporting the trip," Hammill said.

 "This morning, we learned that the Administration had leaked the commercial travel plans as well," Hammill said, without including further details.
 "In light of the grave threats caused by the President’s action, the delegation has decided to postpone the trip so as not to further endanger our troops and security personnel, or the other travelers on the flights."